It's a New Day in Public Health.

 Physical activity is a major component of a healthy lifestyle.
 Physical activity includes anything that keeps you moving such as walking, dancing, skipping, jumping, swimming, bicycling, or doing housework or yard work.
 All activities can be modified to meet individual needs and abilities.
 Maintaining an active lifestyle can have a positive impact on general health plus is related to stress reduction, increase in energy, and enhanced concentration and sleep.

 Types of Physical Activity

-Adults need at least 150 minutes of moderate, or 75 minutes of vigorous, physical activity each week.
-This can be accomplished with short bouts of movement, for example taking 10 minute movement breaks several times a day.
+Adults need at least 150 minutes (2 hours and 30 minutes) of moderate-intensity, or 75 minutes (1 hour and 15 minutes) of vigorous-intensity, physical activity each week.
+This can be accomplished with short bouts of movement, for example taking 10-minute movement breaks several times a day.

 Aerobic activities (meaning “with oxygen”) increase your heart rate and make you breathe harder.
 Common aerobic activities include running, jogging, brisk walking, bicycling, and swimming.

 Muscle-strengthening activities also help bones and joints.
 The most common example is weight training, but working with resistance bands (stretch bands), climbing (rope climbing, rock climbing), and certain exercises all contribute to overall strength.
 These activities also help with posture and injury prevention.

 Check out some of these valuable resources for additional information.